LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 A collection of names of files containing unpaired reads in FASTQ format.
 Multiple files must be comma-separated, or can be separated by spaces.

+**`--adapter-trim BOOL`**

+If set to true, will trim adapters using the `--adapter-refs` file.
+The default is true.

 **`--adapter-refs STRING`**

 A file containing adapter sequences in the FASTA format.
 If specified, it will be used to trim out all adapters when the input reads are first loaded.
 Two files containing adapter sequences are provided in the `contrib` directory: `adapters_no_transposase.fa` and `all_adapters.fa.gz`.
-The latter must be `gunzip`ped before it can be used.
+When installed the latter is unzipped and copied to the install directory under `share`.
+The default is to trim adapters using this file, so this option usually does not need to be set.

 **`-i, --insert INT:INT`**